rrmdn/fastisfy/packages/fastisfy/README.md

 get.schema = getSchema;
 ```

-In the above example, `fastisfy.RequestHandler` is a type that takes the schema object as a generic type and returns a function that takes `fastify.Request` and `fastify.Reply` as arguments.
+In the above example, `fastisfy.RequestHandler` is a type that takes the schema object as a generic type and returns a function that takes `fastify.FastisfyRequest` and `fastify.FastisfyReply` as arguments.
 The schema will be automatically recognized by TypeScript and you will get type checking for your routes.

 ### Configuration